ImpulsiviTyPaRRot/Velvettyr/README.md

  Hai, I'm Ghost or Imp, or u can call me other stuff too, as long as it's family friendly!

   You can c+h and int, I like more when ppl whisper, also alert me when u wanna cudd! _(I might walk away if you don't)_ I do enjoy company, though please, don't int when I'm w friends !
+And if you wanna cov me, tell me, I usually don't like being cov if it's not a friend.
+If I sais yes, please, don't cov my face ^-^

 I have a hard time w ppl I don't know, so have patience "^v^ I am also a minor, don't make love jokes or any sexual mentions if we aren't close friends, _trust doesn't come easy, and it's even harder to achieve when you don't respect those around you._